 Wander back to The Goring (it’s close to Buckingham Palace) for a G&T overlooking the private garden followed by dinner in the hotel’s Michelin-starred restaurant.
-The lobster omelette is a popular choice, but you can also expect British classics like beef wellington and dover sole with smoked caviar and crème fraiche.
+The lobster omelette is a popular choice, but you can also expect British classics like beef wellington and dover sole with pickled apple.

 Fill up on a full English breakfast, lace up your sneakers and get set for a day of exploring on foot.
-The first stop is the South Bank, a traffic-free stretch between Westminster and London bridges that includes landmarks like the National Theatre and London Eye.
-Head to the Tate Modern to be wowed by works from the likes of Picasso, Dali, Rothko and Warhol before stopping for some street food or making your way to Borough Market, one of the city’s oldest – and most atmospheric – food markets.
+The first stop is South Bank, a traffic-free stretch between Westminster and London bridges that includes landmarks like The National Theatre and London Eye.
+Head to the Tate Modern to be wowed by works from the likes of Picasso, Dali, Rothko and Warhol before making your way to Borough Market, the city’s oldest – and most atmospheric – food market.

 Cross back over the Thames and swing by Trafalgar Square, The National Gallery and St James’s Park en route to The Thomas Cubitt in Belgravia, a bustling gastropub known for roast dinners, handmade pies and an extensive wine list.

-Once a down-and-out transit hub, King’s Cross has been transformed into one of London’s trendiest neighbourhoods.
-Spend the morning traipsing through Camley Street Natural Park, a revamped urban nature reserve, and visit The British Library, where you can find a copy of every book published in the UK and Ireland.
-Don’t miss Coal Drops Yard, the Thomas Heatherwick-designed shopping district filled with luxury boutiques such as Paul Smith, A.P.C. and Aesop plus a buzzy indoor-outdoor dining area.
+Once a down-and-out transit hub, Kings Cross has been transformed into one of London’s trendiest neighbourhoods.
+Spend the morning traipsing through Camley Street Natural Park, a revamped reserve brimming with wildflowers, and visit The British Library, where you can find a copy of every book published in the UK and Ireland.
+Don’t miss Coal Drops Yard, the Thomas Heatherwick-designed shopping district filled with luxury boutiques like Paul Smith, A.P.C. and Aesop plus a buzzy indoor-outdoor dining area.

-Come nightfall, snag a table at Decimo, a Mexican restaurant at The Standard’s retro-chic London outpost that serves up zingy mezcal cocktails, spectacular views of the city skyline and top-notch people spotting.
+Come nihtfall, snag a table at Decimo, a Mexican restaurant at The Standard’s retro-chic London outpost that serves up zingy mezcal cocktails, spectacular views of the city skyline and top-notch people spotting.

 Since launching in 2020, the London Mural Festival has sponsored over 50 large-scale works across the city.
-Download a map and make your way to Shoreditch to spot the recent cluster of boldly coloured walls alongside decades-old pieces by street artists like Banksy.
+Download a map and make your way to Shoreditch to spot the recent cluster of boldly-coloured walls alongside decades-old graffiti by street artists like Banksy.
 Grab lunch at local favourite Leila’s, a haven of regional produce, and peruse the area’s many galleries, hip homewares stores and old-school pubs.

 Start the day with a spin through Hyde Park; bikes are available for hire at Santander docking stations and the designated cycling tracks guarantee a picturesque ride.
 Afterwards, stroll towards Marylebone’s upscale eateries and luxury shopping on Bond Street (extra points for stocking up on British brands like Alexander McQueen, Burberry and Church’s).
 Got kids in tow?
 Seek out family-friendly attractions like The Sherlock Holmes Museum or the London Zoo.

-Stop for drinks and dinner with a side of celebrity-spotting at Chiltern Firehouse, an 1889 fire station turned plush boutique hotel and restaurant frequented by Victoria Beckham, Bella Hadid, Joan Collins and many more.
+Stop for drinks and dinner with a side of celebrity-spotting at Chiltern Firehouse, a 1889 fire station turned plush boutique hotel frequented by Victoria Beckham, Bella Hadid, Joan Collins and many more.